B-Chavez/Terminal-Markdown-HTML/README.md

 # Welcome to HTML 5!
+Happy you're here!
 ---
 ## There are 4 folders.
 Each with different assignments to practice